Celicath/GathererMod/README.md

 Everything is Gatherer-exclusive.

-All arts are not final, except for the character select screen art drawn by MappyTheKat.

-As a goal, The Gatherer will have similar quality as official characters.
-The power level of cards is going to be similar, though I can accept if she is a little bit weaker than other characters.
+As a goal, I want the Gatherer to have similar power level with base game characters or slightly weaker.
+I also what the Gatherer to have many different types of strategies.
+I don't care about having all of them same power level though, I just want them to be fun enough and unique from each other.

 ## Card List
 [Card List](https://docs.google.com/spreadsheets/d/1lqM3_SZPbZmpRcrl7bdWGwzwWkMaDh5uXqxn00kuqPg/edit?usp=sharing)